-Always consult your doctor or pharmacist before taking tetracycline capsules.
+Always consult your doctor or pharmacist before taking tetracycline.
 In particular, talk to your health care providers in case of allergic reactions.

-If you are taking other medicines, or you think you may need to use an alternative form of tetracycline capsules, always remember to ask your doctor’s opinion first.
+If you are taking other medicines, or you think you may need to use an alternative form of Tetracycline HCL, always remember to ask your doctor’s opinion first.
 In these cases it’s useful to keep with you a list of all the drugs you are taking.
 Talk to him before starting any new cure as well, vitamins and natural products included.

 If your condition does not improve or becomes worse, then call your health care providers.